-There are a number of shops and businesses whose appearance makes an important contribution to the character and appearance of the conservation area.
-Where such businesses are located in traditional buildings it is particularly important that shopfronts and /or signage respect the architectural and historic character of those buildings.
+Although there are relatively few shops in Bassingham their appearance nevertheless makes an important contribution to the character and appearance of the conservation area.
+Where they are located in traditional buildings it is particularly important that shopfronts respect the architectural and historic character of those buildings.

 In response to similar issues being identified in other conservation areas within the District the council has produced a shopfront design guide to assist developers and retailers in formulating sympathetic shopfront and advertisement designs which better respond to the traditional character and appearance of the District's historic town and village centres.
 It also covers issues such as security and lighting.
 In order to address the harm being caused to the historic environment the council will expect proposals for new or replacement shopfronts and signage to adhere to this guidance.
 In particular the use of traditional timber shopfronts and signage will be positively encouraged and the use of modern materials and signage will not be permitted where it would cause harm to the character and appearance of the conservation area.
-The Council expects applicants to make use of the design guide when preparing applications which involve shopfronts and/or signage, particularly on traditional buildings.

-Green space, landscaping and public art
+Green space and landscaping

-Green space and landscaping plays a vital role in forming the character and appearance of Metheringham Conservation Area.
-Green verges, mature trees and private gardens all contribute to this and it is therefore important that these spaces are preserved and enhanced.
+Green space and landscaping plays a vital role in forming the character and appearance of Bassingham Conservation Area.
+Green verges, public open space, mature trees and private gardens all contribute to this and it is therefore important that these spaces are preserved and enhanced.
 The loss of green space and mature trees as a result of development will be resisted and the council will seek to ensure their enhancement through the planning process wherever possible.
-There are a number of public art installations throughout the conservation area which help to enhance its local distinctiveness and interpret the history of the village.
-The Council will seek to support the retention and enhancement of these elements of the conservation area.